To call for assistance during ANY Emergency:

 629-7210 from a cell phone.

-You will be connected with the Department of Public Safety.
+Once you calll, you will be connected with the Department of Public Safety.
 Explain the nature of the emergency and stay on the line for further instruction.
 If you call 911 from your cell phone you will be connected to a regional dispatch center.
 You will then need to accurately describe where you are and your call will be forwarded to the local agency.
 This may delay the response time as the call is re-directed.
 It is suggested that you program your cell phone with the Department of Public Safety number (518)

 629-7210 and also your local police agency.